Baghdad: Foundation

 The city's layout consisted of two large semicircles, with a 2 km-wide circular core known as the "Round City."
 It had parks, gardens, villas, and promenades.
 Unlike European cities of the time, Baghdad had a sanitation system, fountains, and public baths, with thousands of hammams enhancing hygiene.
 The mosque and guard headquarters stood at the center, though some central space's function remains unknown.
 Baghdad's circular design reflected ancient Near Eastern urban planning, similar to the Sasanian city of Gur and older Mesopotamian cities like Mari.
 While Tell Chuera and Tell al-Rawda also provide examples of this type of urban planning existing in Bronze Age Syria.
 This style of urban planning contrasted with Ancient Greek and Roman urban planning, in which cities are designed as squares or rectangles with streets intersecting each other at right angles.

-Baghdad was lively, with attractions like cabarets, chess halls, live plays, concerts, and acrobatics.
-Storytelling flourished, with professional storytellers (al-Qaskhun) captivating crowds, inspiring the tales of Arabian Nights.
-The city had four walls named after major destinations—Kufa, Basra, Khurasan, and Syria; their gates pointed in on these destinations.
-The gates were 2.4 km apart, with massive iron doors requiring several men to operate.
-The walls, up to 44 meters thick and 30 meters high, were reinforced with a second wall, towers, and a moat for added defense.
-On street corners, storytellers engaged crowds with tales such as those later told in Arabian Nights.
+Baghdad was designed to symbolize paradise as described in the Qur'an.
+It took four years (764–768) to build, with over 100,000 workers involved.
+Al-Mansur recruited engineers and artisans worldwide.
+Astrologers Naubakht Ahvazi and Mashallah advised starting construction under Leo, associated with fire, productivity, and expansion.
+Bricks for the city were 18 inches square, and Abu Hanifah supervised their production.
+A canal supplied water for drinking and construction.
+Marble was used extensively, including steps leading to the river.
 The Golden Gate Palace, home of the caliph, stood at Baghdad's center with a grand 48-meter green dome.
 Only the caliph could approach its esplanade on horseback.
 Nearby were officer residences and a guardhouse.
 After Caliph Al-Amin's death in 813, the palace ceased to be the caliph's residence.
+It was divided into three judicial districts: Round City (Madinat al-Mansur), al-Karkh (al-Sharqiyya), and Askar al-Mahdi.
+The city had four walls named after major destinations—Kufa, Basra, Khurasan, and Syria; their gates pointed in on these destinations.
+The gates were 2.4 km apart, with massive iron doors requiring several men to operate and walls, up to 44m thick and 30m high, were reinforced with a second wall, towers, and a moat for added defense.